Analysis Traps and Antipatterns

 6. Take Notes

-- Before starting the elicitation, the analyst should know the domain.
-If not, the first step should be letting the expert introduce the business area, independent of the specifics of the current organization.
+1. Before starting elicitation, the analyst should learn the domain.
+If the domain is unfamiliar, the first step should be asking the expert for a general introduction to the business area, independent of the company's specific setups.

 Neverending Projects